ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 `FoundationElement`.

 The `nimble-rich-text-user-mention-view` is a view class that is derived from the above base class, and its template contains a `span` element with the required CSS styling.
-They are equipped with attributes such as `mention-url`, `mention-label`, and `mention-type` to render the node as a `Mention` node in Tiptap editor.
+They are equipped with attributes such as `mention-url`, `mention-label`, and `mention-type` to render the node as a `Mention` node in the Tiptap editor.
 It uses the default slot to render the same text content from the editor to the view element's shadow root.

 The Mention node from Tiptap is extended, and the [`renderHTML`](https://tiptap.dev/guide/custom-extensions/#render-html) method is overridden to render the element as a `nimble-rich-text-user-mention-view` instead of the default `span` element as shown in the [Tiptap code](https://github.com/ueberdosis/tiptap/blob/42039c05f0894a2730a7b8f1b943ddb22d52a824/packages/extension-mention/src/mention.ts#L112).
 The attributes will be retained and included in the rendered mention nodes.
-The [`parseHTML`](https://tiptap.dev/guide/custom-extensions/#parse-html) will also hold the `nimble-rich-text-user-mention-view` tag and `span` with type attribute mention to load the specified tags as mention node in the editor.
+The [`parseHTML`](https://tiptap.dev/guide/custom-extensions/#parse-html) will also hold the `nimble-rich-text-user-mention-view` tag and `span` with the type attribute mention to load the specified tags as mention node in the editor.

 #### 7. _nimble-rich-text-mention-list-box_: